 This is the sharpest differentiator between Hermes Agent and OpenClaw, and the one most likely to determine which framework fits a given use case.

-Hermes Agent's Five-Step Learning Loop
+Hermes Agent's Five-Step Learning Cycle

 - Retrieve context by querying persistent memory via FTS5 full-text search (~10ms latency over 10K+ documents) for relevant past skills and memories.